owkin/GrAIdient/Docs/Concepts/MODEL.md

 be fully loaded into the kernel of the different layers.

-- CPU mode: the weights, biases... will be loaded into the objects used for forward and backward pass
+- CPU mode: the weights, biases... will be loaded into the layers' objects needed for computing the forward and the backward pass
 - GPU mode: the weights, biases... will be uploaded to the GPU device